 Crypto such as Bitcoin may also provide opportunities to earn returns by “mining” coins.
 Miners dedicate computer time and effort to either creating new coins or tracking the process of transferring currency, and are rewarded in kind.
 In many cases, the best returns from mining coins go to those who can obtain computing power and electricity at the lowest prices, but many individuals have also been successful, especially as prices appreciate.

 Top Opportunities in Cryptocurrency

 The stock market has also provided a number of opportunities for investors who want to participate in the asset class indirectly.
-One less risky option would be to buy stock in companies such as Square (SQ) or the soon-to-be-listed Coinbase, which earn transaction fees from other people’s use of cryptocurrencies.
+One less risky option would be to buy stock in companies such as Square (SQ) or Coinbase (COIN), which earn transaction fees from other people’s use of cryptocurrencies.
 While these companies may earn large and growing profits as crypto becomes more broadly used, they will not benefit from changes in the value of cryptocurrencies.
 For more direct exposure to bitcoin, companies such as Microstrategy (MSTR) are positioning themselves to invest in Bitcoin.
-Analysts are bullish on Microstrategy with large and growing price targets:
+Analysts are bullish on Microstrategy, with large and growing price targets:

 As you can see, the lowest price target is from months ago and probably does not account for the appreciation in the price of Bitcoin or the company’s change in strategy.

 Companies such as Riot Blockchain (RIOT), Marathon Patent Group (MARA), and Hive Blockchain (HVBTF) are three publicly traded mining companies.
 Investing in a crypto mining stock may provide outsized returns from large exposure to the crypto assets, but it can also be fraught with problems, as the management of the companies compensate themselves and invest in equipment or buy and sell stock.

 One analyst following Riot Blockchain is optimistic about the stock with a $64 price target: